TryToLiveAlon/ReferEarn_BBbot/README.md

 You can easily configure your bot after setup by giving the command `/adminPanel` then it will give a admin pannel to save your credentials for the bot.

+- There can be three public channel 2 in force join and one payment alert channel.
+- There is one private/public channel which eill handle payment request it is joined only by admin.
+You can use chatID of chat if you dont have public channel.
+- Bouns Time Interval can be changed.(Default is 24hrs)
 ---

 ## 🖼️ Screenshots